owlsdevelop/hand_rps/README.md

 ## Requirement

 > [!NOTE]
-> The version as of developments are as below.
+> The versions as of developments are as below.

 * Windows 11
 * Logicool C922n